WearableComputerLab/UnityWindowManagement/README.md

-2022 work please open in branch **"uwc Version 2022"** , Readme will be updated later by Zihao
+2022 work please open in branch **"uwc Version 2022"** , Readme will be updated later

 **The project version in the **main** branch is not the latest version, please open the latest project file in the **master** branch **(AudioVisualziation/unisaWindowCapture)****